Supporting equitable and timely access to

 Supporting equitable and timely access to aged residential care - Report

-The NZACA would like to acknowledge and thank John McDougall (NZACA Data and Insight Specialist) who undertook the data analysis as well as CHT Healthcare Trust whose Aged Care Fund provided funding for this research.
+The ACA would like to acknowledge and thank John McDougall (ACA Data and Insight Specialist) who undertook the data analysis as well as CHT Healthcare Trust whose Aged Care Fund provided funding for this research.
 We also thank those who have given their time to provide insights and commentary, or other support, for this publication:

 • Carriann Hall Chief Executive, CHT Healthcare Trust